German military law: Nazi Germany

 With the arms buildup and continued warfare, the number of Wehrmacht courts-martial increased to over 1,000.
 On 13 May 1941 Hitler had Keitel pass a directive, according to which any Wehrmacht officer had the authority to execute accused civilians in the area of Operation Barbarossa and the Eastern Front without trial.
 Against the laws of war, the official repeal of criminal prosecution led to widespread hostage-taking, mass executions, burning and looting by German forces.

+At the same time, according to historian Alfred Maurice de Zayas, senior Wehrmacht commanders with more traditional views of service honour insisted upon court martial prosecutions of German soldiers who stood accused of crimes against civilians in occupied countries or for massacres or other mistreatment of POWs.
+In fact, there are numerous documented cases of court martial convictions and even executions by hanging or firing squad in such cases.
+Furthermore, several senior officials of the legal departments of the German armed forces became involved in the German resistance to Nazism.
+Several military lawyers and judges, including Karl Sack, Rudolf Schleicher, and Helmuth James von Moltke, were executed by following the failure of the July 20th Plot against the life of Adolf Hitler.

 On March 8, 1945, Chancellor Adolf Hitler authorized the use of Fliegendes Sonder-Standgericht (Flying Courts-Martial) to try German armed forces in the field.
 The use of "flying" refers to their mobility and may also refer to the earlier "flying courts martial" held in Italian Libya.
 Italian military judges were flown by aircraft to the location of captured rebels where the rebels were tried in a court martial shortly after capture.

 Between 1939 and 1945 the Reichskriegsgericht in Berlin was responsible for over 1,400 executions including those by the Red Orchestra.
 In 1943 the court was transferred to Torgau, where it was based until the end of the war.
 In 1951 the building became the temporarily base of the Berlin Kammergericht (appellate court), since 2005 it is a private estate.

 After the German Instrument of Surrender, Nazi courts martial were not abolished by the Allied Control Council until 20 August 1946.
-In 2002 and 2009 the German Bundestag parliament has finally passed bills to suspend the verdicts against Wehrmacht for desertion and homosexual activity as well as against "war traitors".
+In 2002 and 2009 the German Bundestag parliament finally passed bills to suspend the verdicts against Wehrmacht for desertion and homosexual activity as well as against "war traitors".

-Current law
+Legacy

 Since 1949, the Federal Republic of Germany has no special military courts.
 Criminal acts committed by soldiers are tried in ordinary criminal courts by civilian judges.

 Article 96 paragraph 2 of German Basic Law (Grundgesetz) allows the government to create specialised military courts in case of war and for soldiers sent abroad, subject to a federal law.
 Such a law has not been passed.

 Smaller offences are being handled by disciplinary courts which are attached to the administrative court system.
 They may only pronounce disciplinary punishments, but no criminal sentences (e.g. no imprisonment, except 21 days of detention in the watch room).